Public transport in Frankfurt am Main

-The public transit system in Frankfurt is part of the Rhein-Main-Verkehrsverbund (abbreviated: RMV) transport network and consists of several carriers who all use the same fare system.
+The public transport system in Frankfurt is part of the Rhein-Main-Verkehrsverbund (abbreviated: RMV) transport network and consists of several carriers who all use the same fare system.
 Therefore, one ticket is valid for a journey which may include several modes of transit run by different operators.

 The fares are paid in advance of travel at a ticket vending machine or at the driver on board a bus.
 There are no turnstiles or other controlling barriers; instead, a proof-of-payment system is used.
 Plainclothes fare inspectors are employed and carry out random checks to ensure passengers have paid.
-If found to be travelling without a ticket, then they are required to pay a fine of €60.
+If found to be travelling without a ticket, then they are required to pay a fine.

-A single way trip within Frankfurt costs between €1.80 and €2.80, and a journey to the suburbs outside Frankfurt costs between €4.65 and €9.10 approx. There are also some discounts for children for groups or day tickets.
-A day ticket for traveling within Frankfurt costs €7.